platzio/backend/README.md

 Usually each crate is developed individually, since they each do very different things, and have different requirements.

-For example, `platz-api` needs information about OpenID Connect (OIDC) server and database connectivity, while `platz-task-runner` needs access to the Kubernetes clusters and to AWS EKS.
+For example, `platz-api` needs information about OpenID Connect (OIDC) server and database connectivity, while `platz-k8s-agent` needs access to the Kubernetes clusters and to AWS EKS.

 In general, you can develop the backend against the production database or using a local copy.
 The former is relevant when adding/fixing API endpoints, the latter is a better method for when adding new features or doing something risky.